blastclass/I030/README.md

 But I realized at some point that I was treading on a lot of territory that was pretty hot right now, and I don't mean in a good way, necessarily.
 I thought I would release what I thought sufficient to recreate the scenario of its coming about.
 I will have to put the rest into a less public space, invite-only.
 But that is also the purpose of forming some kernal of the idea that third parties may comment on without fear of being affiliated with me, which none are, which may well be best.

 Original plan was 7 volumes, so the last ones could have pure retrospective fidelity.
+What is here is the first three chapters of the first volume.

-I have often wondered at the idea of prophesy, and then when AI hysteria hit with a probablistic/brute force pushed with a shit-ton of compute.
+I have often wondered at the idea of prophecy, and then when AI hysteria hit with a probablistic/brute force pushed with a shit-ton of compute.

 And none of it is that difficult at some level.
-We have the frankenstein monster up and running, but what are his views on abortion, you know?
+We have the frankenstein monster up and running, but what are its views on abortion, you know?
+When a young woman is anxious about an unplanned pregnancy, what authority has an LLM in that scenario?
+Is there even a "First, do no harm." directive?
+Does it extend to the unborn?
+This sort of situation is one I would not like to leave to AI's to fumble their way through with no clear standards as to what even constitutes a human life.

-Human reproduction at all.  cryptoeugenics is maximum ick.
 Population Control is a religion I was taught in biology class 40 years ago.
+It is the most anti-Human trash ever, and now we are suffering the effects of it.
+But not according to the spirits in the tech world, who are squarely in the camp of those who cheer lower birth rates and

 I've been 40 years in the desert.
 My Lord humbled me with a life story that sounds made up by AI.
 Implants.